-Library Training Institute
+Library Training Institute 2017

-2013: Young Adult Services: Resources, Ideas, and Opportunities
+Young Adult Services: Resources, Ideas, and Opportunities

 Spend a week in the dorms and get to know your fellow library students from all over the state.
-Enjoy meals together in the cafeteria and fun activities in our host city of Aberdeen
+Enjoy meals together in the cafeteria and fun activities in our host city of Brookings.

-- Dr. Sheryl Feinstein, Chair of the Education Department, Augustana College and author of many books on the teenage brain.
-"Secrets of the Teenage Brain: Researched-Based Strategies for Reaching & Teaching Today's Adolescents", "Parenting the Teenage Brain: Understanding a Work in Progress" plus more.
-Take a look at some of her other books: augie.edu .
+- Dr. Sheryl Feinstein, Dean of the College of Education University of Nebraska Kearney and author of many books on the teenage brain.
+Secrets of the Teenage Brain: Researched-Based Strategies for Reaching & Teaching Today's Adolescents, "Parenting the Teenage Brain: Understanding a Work in Progress," plus more.
+Take a look at some of her other books .

-Institute participants can start the program at any point in the curriculum, but must complete the four components in seven (7) years.
-Institute instructors provide in-depth classes in: the foundations of public library service; public library administration; services to the public; collections; technical services; and technology.
-Students earn college credit from Northern State University, and after completion, are recognized as certified library practitioners.
+Institute participants can start the program at any point in the curriculum, but must complete four-year program of continuing education that includes on-campus and off-campus requirements in seven (7) years.
+Institute instructors provide in-depth classes in: the foundations of public library service; public library administration; services to the public; collections; cataloging and metadata; and technology.
+Students earn college credit from Dakota State University, and after completion, are recognized as certified public library practitioners.